idrinth-thalui/core/dialogue/places/idrinthFollowerDialoguePlaceRadiantRaiment.md

 - They appear to be very good.
 I doubt most of their customers realise that.
 - Many complain about their way of dealing with customers.
 Compared to a cousin of mine back in Alinor they both are very kind and helpful.
 - If Nazeem would live here, I doubt he'd ever leave this place.
 Then again, Endarie would use him as pincushion.
 - Many suspect them to work with the Thalmor.
 I doubt that.
-They do not like the Thalmor any more like I do.
+They do not like the Thalmor any more than I do.
 - Some of their garment reminds me of my youth.
 Bittersweet memories.
 - They rarely can show their true craftsmanship.
 Most people are to poor or too indifferent to Altmeri couture.
 Or both.
 - Their talent is better placed in High Rock or the Isles.